rsp/rsp/README.md

 #### I got obsessed with programming when I was a kid and haven't recovered since then.

-#### I'm building custom backend APIs and Platform tooling and libraries with TypeScript/Node.js for FinTech and Web3.
+#### Now I'm building custom backend APIs and Platform tooling and libraries with TypeScript/Node.js for FinTech and Web3.

 ### 🚀 Next direction: Go programming language (a new passion) 💖